Australia–New Zealand sports rivalries

 Chappell–Hadlee Series ODI cricket at Eden Park.
 New Zealand are at bat.

-Cricket, rugby union, rugby league & netball are the prominent sporting rivalries between Australia and New Zealand.
+Cricket, rugby union, rugby league and netball are the prominent sporting rivalries between Australia and New Zealand.
 In addition, respective national teams have competed in other sports such as indoor bowls, basketball, association football, field hockey and touch football.

 Olympic Games

 Australia attended its first Summer Olympic Games in 1896.
 New Zealand first attended in 1908, with the two countries competing together as Australasia.
 After World War I, the two nations split and since the 1920 Games have competed separately.

 From 1952 both nations have sent teams to the Winter Olympic Games, except the non participation of New Zealand in 1956 and 1964.

 Both nations have competed against each other and other Commonwealth nations at the British Empire Games and Commonwealth Games starting from 1930.

 Australia has attended every Summer Paralympic Games since their inception in 1960; New Zealand first attended eight years later in 1968.